kauzerei/openautolab/build_instructions/building_as_described.md

 # Building OpenAutoLab
 This is a detailed description of building OpenAutoLab.
 If you have any prebuilt modules like main board or magnetic rail, just skip the section.
-If you are 3d-printing the parts yourself, please refer "making_parts.MD", it contains useful information about postprocessing of the parts.
+If you are 3d-printing the parts yourself, please refer to "making_parts.MD", it contains useful information about postprocessing of the parts.
 If you want to modify the size of the frame itself, or of the modules, due to differently sized magnets, hoses, or other components, refer to "modifying parts.MD", it describes how to modify parametric models of all 3d-printable parts to meet your needs.
 ## Building frame
 By the end of this chapter you will have skeleton of the machine with most components mounted on the frame.
 ### Building rail for valves and pumps